Earth Notes: On Method F+C Eco-Friendly Laundry Detergent: Review (2010)

 The packaging for the bottle seemed to be fairly adult-proof.
 We needed scissors to free up the dispenser top ready to use.

 Incidentally, it's not immediately obvious to us whether this first bottle is intended for colour/white/whatever...

 Lidl: Formil Wildcard

-Lidl has unashamedly sporadic availability of particular products, so for example, we now can't get hold of their good W5 eco dishwasher tablets, but today 2010/08/28 we managed to buy some "Formil small & powerful" 'colour' (non-bio?) washing detergent costing significantly less than 10p/load and marked as good down to 20°C (thus nominally only good for cold washes in summer).
-This detergent also claims to care for the environment and sports the sustainable-cleaning.com badge, so we'll test this against Method and our other usual detergents below.
+Lidl has unashamedly sporadic availability of particular products.
+For example, we now can't get hold of their good W5 eco dishwasher tablets.
+Today 2010/08/28 we managed to buy some "Formil small & powerful" 'colour' (non-bio?) washing detergent costing significantly less than 10p/load.
+It was marked as good down to 20°C, thus nominally only good for cold washes in summer.
+This detergent also claims to care for the environment and sports the sustainable-cleaning.com badge.
+So we'll test this against Method and our other usual detergents below.